EKINSOL-DEV/linux_libnfc-nci/python/README.md

    - Ensure the NFC tag contains NDEF text records
    - Try with a known working tag (like one written by an Android phone)
    - Check that the tag is close enough to the reader

+4. **"Failed to write text to tag"**
+   - Ensure the tag is writable (not read-only)
+   - Check that the tag supports NDEF format
+   - Some tags need to be formatted before first use
+   - Verify tag is close enough to the reader
+   - Try writing shorter text content

+### Writing Safety

+When writing to NFC tags:

+1. **Always backup existing content** - The demos automatically read current content before writing
+2. **Use confirmation prompts** - All demos include safety confirmations unless `--force` is used
+3. **Verify writes** - Check that written content matches expected content
+4. **Handle write-protected tags** - Some tags may be locked or read-only
+5. **Test with disposable tags** - Use test tags when developing to avoid losing important data

 ## Supported Tag Types